 I very rarely have actual conversations on the phone.

-Seriously, I think that being a housewife has made me a bit antisocial, and I just hate when I just want to say one thing and I have to have a whole conversation.
+I think that being a housewife has made me a bit antisocial, and I just hate when I just want to say one thing and I have to have a whole conversation.
 Not because I don’t enjoy talking to people, but because I really have nothing to say.
 I stay home.
 All day.
 For a living.

 What is there for me to offer to a conversation?
 That I’m disgusted with Alex from the Dr. Phil Family?